 We ask everyone who will shoulder this mission with us, to believe in the possibilities.

-In Honduras and on the Frontera, public education suffers a lack of resources.
-Children often attend school only through the sixth grade, then often “graduate” unable to read or write or add and subtract.
-Young girls, without hope born of opportunities, succumb to peer pressure and become pregnant.
+In Honduras and in The Frontera, public education suffers a lack of resources.
+From textbooks, to chairs, to teachers and lunches.
+Costs end up falling on parents, dissuading continued education.
+Many students attend school only through the sixth grade, some unable to read, write, add or subtract.
+Young girls, without hope succumb to peer pressure and become pregnant.
 Poor education and teen pregnancy support cyclical, generational poverty.
-Shoulder to Shoulder responds to these endemic social problems by providing scholarships for young people to stay in school and the Yo Puedo program for fifth and sixth grade girls.
+Shoulder to Shoulder responds to these endemic social problems by generating opportunities through multiple programs.